 What Customer Service Is And How To Use It

 Customer service is reactionary.
 It’s Problem-solving.
 It’s essential to make sure customers have a place they can get questions answered and problems solved.
 Your company has a customer service department.
 You’ll want to know how to how to get a hold of them, what hours they’re open.
 You might even want to get to know who’s in charge of that department, etc. This way, you can build a relationship with that person.
 It’s great when you need to get something taken care of right away if a problem arises.
 You’ll also want to train your new customers on how to contact the customer service department.

 Introduce them to the people you know.
 Doing this shows your customer you care.
 Now, let’s talk about…

 Creating A WOW Customer Experience

 If you'd like to have a system for doing this, and getting rapid results this year in your business.
-Click here to learn my proven roadmap for doing this.

 This episode, #126, it’s about “Customer Service vs. Customer Experience.”
 Listen to the show above and comment below with your questions or comments.